PATRIOT PILGRIM • WISCONSIN WORKFORCE • IT PATHWAY

 Unlike trades, IT does not have a single apprenticeship system.
 Progress depends on what you can demonstrate, document, and explain.

-• Slower early pay compared to skilled trades
+• Slower early pay compared to many skilled trades

-• Technology changes — skills must be maintained
+• Technology changes, so skills must be maintained

 IT vs Trades: The Real Difference